Rock and Roll Hall of Fame: Architecture

 Designed by I. M. Pei and structurally engineered by Leslie E. Robertson Associates, the building rises above the shores of Lake Erie.
-It is a combination of geometric forms and cantilevered spaces that are anchored by a 162-foot tower.
-The tower supports a dual-triangular-shaped glass "tent" that extends (at its base) onto a 65,000-square-foot plaza that provides a main entry facade.
+It is a combination of geometric forms and cantilevered spaces that are anchored by a 162 ft tower.
+The tower supports a dual-triangular-shaped glass "tent" that extends (at its base) onto a 65000 sqft plaza that provides a main entry facade.

-The building houses more than 55,000 square feet of exhibition space, as well as administrative offices, a store, and a café.
+The building houses more than 55000 sqft of exhibition space, as well as administrative offices, a store, and a café.

 "In designing this building," Pei said, "it was my intention to echo the energy of rock and roll.
 I have consciously used an architectural vocabulary that is bold and new, and I hope the building will become a dramatic landmark for the city of Cleveland and for fans of rock and roll around the world."